janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

+This is a bit more complex!
+Now we have a sentence with [li]{.tokipona}, but that's okay.
+We note that [ona]{.tokipona} in the later sentence refers back to [jan]{.tokipona} in the first, and we can once again imagine the two working together like "if" and "then" in English.
+Here's a similar example with "so": [jan li pona]{.tokipona}, so [mi wile lon poka ona]{.tokipona}.
+Check the spoiler!

+---

 <details><summary> [kasi li moku e telo la ona li kama suli]{.tokipona} </summary>

 - The flowers drank water, so they became tall!